Capital market imperfections

-Capital market imperfections are limitations that reduce the range of financial contracts that can be signed or honored.
-These restrictions are more common in capital markets.
-There are three basic reasons for that: First, lenders do not have full information about the borrower, whether they have the capacity to pay back their debt and/or whether they are willing to pay (asymmetric information).
-Secondly, the lender needs to trust the borrower to commit and to pay back his/her debt or there needs to be a third party to enforce the contract as it is more difficult to enforce contracts ex post (limited commitment).
+Credit market imperfections (known academically as capital market imperfections) are limitations that reduce the range of financial contracts that can be signed or honored.
+There are three main theoretical drivers of imperfection: First, lenders do not have full information about the borrower, whether they have the capacity to pay back their debt and/or whether they are willing to pay (asymmetric information).
+Secondly, the lender needs to trust the borrower to commit and to pay back his/her debt, or there needs to be a third party to enforce the contract.
 Finally, since the exchange does not happen at the same time, there is always room for renegotiation.

-Perfect capital markets
+Perfect markets case

-In perfect capital market case, assuming complete markets, perfect rationality of agents and under full information, the equilibrium occurs where the interest rates clear the market, with the supply of funds equal to the demand.
-This type of equilibrium is called Arrow–Debreu equilibrium, which is defined as there is a set of prices (in this case interest rates) under which demand and supply of the market are equal to each other.
-Moreover, we can analyze the firm's investment decision and its owner's consumption/saving decision separately (Fisher separation theorem).
-In addition to that, even in case of bankruptcy risk, the resulting optimum choice of firm will be efficient as the interest rate increases to capture the bankruptcy risk.
-Therefore, the possibility of default of the borrower is not a main driving force that leads to imperfect capital markets.
+A theoretically perfect credit market would be conditioned upon the completeness of markets, the perfect rationality of agents, and the comprehensiveness of information.
+This would produce a condition called Arrow–Debreu equilibrium, which is defined as a set of prices (in this case interest rates) under which demand and supply of the market are equal to each other.
+Even given the risk of bankruptcy, the resulting optimum choice of the firm will be efficient, as the interest rate is set to accommodate the bankruptcy risk.
+Therefore, the possibility of borrowers defaulting is not a main driving force that leads to imperfect capital markets.
+The firm's investment decisions and the borrower's consumption/saving decisions can be analyzed separately (see Fisher separation theorem).

 Asymmetric information

-The main feature of financial markets that leads to imperfection is information asymmetry between borrowers and lenders.
-We see two main types of information asymmetries in capital markets:
+The main feature of financial markets that leads to imperfection is theorized as information asymmetry between borrowers and lenders.
+There are two main types of information asymmetry in capital markets: